Ben Sasse: 116th Congress (2019–2021)

 In February 2019, Sasse was one of 16 senators to vote against legislation preventing a partial government shutdown and containing $1.375 billion for barriers along the U.S.–Mexico border that included 55 miles of fencing.

 In March 2019, Sasse was one of 12 senators to cosponsor a resolution that would impose a constitutional amendment limiting the Supreme Court to nine justices.
 The resolution was introduced after multiple Democratic presidential candidates expressed openness to increasing the number of seats on the Supreme Court.

+On February 5, 2020, Sasse joined almost all Republican senators in voting to acquit Trump on both articles of impeachment during Trump's first impeachment trial.

 117th Congress (2021–2023)

 Sasse was participating in the January 6, 2021, certification of the 2021 United States Electoral College vote count when Donald Trump supporters stormed the U.S. Capitol.
 In response, Sasse held Trump responsible for the storming of the Capitol, asserting that Trump "delighted" in the attack and was a "broken man".
 Sasse added that he would consider articles of impeachment if presented with them in the Senate, contending that Trump had "disregarded his oath of office".
 Sasse voted to certify Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.

-After the House of Representatives voted to impeach Trump, Sasse joined six other Republican senators in voting to convict Trump on February 13, 2021.
+After the House of Representatives voted to impeach Trump for the second time, Sasse joined six other Republican senators in voting to convict Trump on February 13, 2021.

-Resignation and move to University of Florida

-In autumn 2022, the University of Florida board of trustees and board of governors chose Sasse as its president.
-He resigned from the Senate on January 8, 2023, and assumed the presidency of the University of Florida on February 6, 2023.
-The appointment generated some controversy.
-There were student protests because of Sasse's opposition to same-sex marriage.
-The faculty senate passed a no-confidence resolution criticizing the election process and the faculty union passed a resolution expressing concern.